Summary

 Before starting, identify your wire path configuration.
 If the wire path is looped, disconnect the furthest loop from the controller.
 If the wire path is a star or straight run, proceed to step 1.

 Note: If you do not know the number of devices downstream of your mA measurement location, trace your wire path from the measurement location to the end of the wire path, opening each valve box and accounting for all of the inbound wire pairs.
-You can then use the Device mA Draw Calculator to get your expected mA draw.
+You can then use the Device mA Draw table to get your expected mA draw.

 (Two-wire device mA draw)(device quantity) = Expected mA draw*